qubilea-sadinmaki/jenkins-docker-network/README.md

 # jenkins-docker-network
- Demo wit Jenkins and Docker inside docker-network
+ Demo with Jenkins and Docker inside docker-network